watem-sedem/watem-sedem/docs/input.rst

  - extension id of a buffer is calculated as the buffer id + 16384.
 It is an integer value.
 All pixels of the buffer in the :ref:`buffer map <buffermap>` are given the value of the extension id, except the outlet pixel.

+The extension id and trapping efficiency are mandatory for every buffer.
+The other buffer parameters are only mandatory when using the CN-module (i.e. :ref:`Only WS = 0 <simple>`).

 A full description about the CN calculation in buffers can be found :ref:`here <bufferbasins>`.